Jastiva/Personal-Projects/Java-Projects/Blackjack/README.md

-README - This is my first project that has nothing to do with any tutorial or Udemy class.
+This is my first project that has nothing to do with any tutorial or Udemy class.

 Currently a work in progress, I'm using it to teach myself the basics of Java and OOP in general.